2019 Indiana State Sycamores football team

 The 2019 Indiana State Sycamores football team represented Indiana State University in the 2019 NCAA Division I FCS football season.
 They were led by third-year head coach Curt Mallory and played their home games at Memorial Stadium.
 They were a member of the Missouri Valley Football Conference.
 They finished the season 5–7, 3–5 in MVFC play to finish in seventh place.

-Previous season

-The Sycamores finished the 2018 season 7–4, 5–3 in MVFC play to finish in a tie for third place.
-Despite being ranked in the top 25 at the end of the regular season, they were not selected to participate in the FCS Playoffs.

 Preseason

 MVFC poll

 In the MVFC preseason poll released on July 29, 2019, the Sycamores were predicted to finish in fourth place.

 Preseason All–MVFC team

 The Sycamores had five players selected to the preseason all-MVFC team.